-The results in Table 4 indicate the existence of linguistic biases depending on perceived gender and race on Fiverr.
-These results are robust to interactions between perceived gender and race and to the inclusion of controls related to average rating and experience.
-The absence of effects on TaskRabbit suggest that there is some fundamental difference between the two communities: we hypothesize that this may be due to the different types of tasks the sites offer (i.e., physical versus virtual tasks).
+The results in Table 4 indicate the existence of linguistic biases depending on gender and race on Fiverr.
+These results are robust to interactions between gender and race and to the inclusion of controls related to average rating and experience.
+The absence of effects on TaskRabbit suggest that there is some fundamental difference between the two communities: we hypothesize that this may be due different types of tasks they sites offer (physical versus virtual tasks).
 It could be that people are more likely to write harsh reviews about taskers they never met personally.
-Further, different gender and ethnicity ratios may exist in the populations of costumers and workers.
+Further different gender and ethnicity ratios may exist in the populations of costumers and workers.